-Earmarks proposed in FY24 under this authority ranged from \$750,000 to \$2 million.
+CDS proposed in FY25 in this account ranged between \$119,000 to \$2 million.

 Transportation

 The U.S. Department of Transportation supports a wide range of projects across all modes of transportation.
 Most of this funding is provided to states.
 It is important to note that nearly all transportation projects require coordination with the state and any applicable Metropolitan Planning Organization (MPO).
 The Appropriations Committee prioritizes projects that are included in either the Statewide Transportation Improvement Program (STIP), authored by the Pennsylvania Department of Transportation (PennDOT), or in a Transportation Improvement Plan (TIP), authored by an MPO.